Dottie Pepper

 Dottie Pepper (born August 17, 1965) is an American professional golfer and television golf broadcaster.
 From 1988 to 1995 she competed as Dottie Mochrie, which was her married name before a divorce.
 She won two major championships and 17 LPGA Tour events in all.

-Amateur career
+Early life and amateur career

-Pepper was born in Saratoga Springs, New York.
-Her father, Don, was a major league baseball player, who appeared on the cover of Sports Illustrated as a "rookie to watch", along with Hall of Famer Johnny Bench, in 1968.
+In 1965, Pepper was born in Saratoga Springs, New York.
+Her father, Don Pepper, was a major league baseball player who appeared on the cover of Sports Illustrated as a "rookie to watch" along with Hall of Famer Johnny Bench, in 1968.

 Her career began with big amateur victories in her home state of New York.
 She won the 1981 state amateur and the 1981 and 1983 New York Junior Amateur titles.
 She was a member of the 1981 Junior World Cup team and low amateur at the 1984 U.S. Women's Open.
-She attended Furman University, where she earned five collegiate victories and was named All-American three times.
+She attended Furman University where she earned five collegiate victories and was named All-American three times.